 - 1½ British pork sausages

-- One third of an 8oz sirloin steak
+- Just over a third of an 8oz sirloin steak

 - 5 tbsp cooked mince

 - Half a patty of a large burger